 The aftermath of an explosion at the Baba al-Hawa border crossing between Syria and Turkey on Tuesday.
-EDITOR'S NOTE: Image supplied by the opposition-affiliated Idlib local coordination committee.
+EDITOR'S NOTE: Image supplied by the opposition-affiliated Idlib local coordination.
+Sept 17, 2013.

 An enormous car bomb blasted a border crossing between Syria and Turkey early Tuesday near a city where nearly 50,000 Syrian refugees live.